 We don’t pass an offering plate or basket.
 Instead, you’ll find agape boxes placed conveniently in the auditorium where tithes, offerings, prayer requests, and contact information can be placed.

 Worship is an integral part of all we do at CCG.
 Worship includes the music we sing, but it’s more than that.
 It also involves an attitude of thankfulness and praise to our God and Savior for all He has done and all that He is.
-Listen to our Worship Director, Brian Moreno’s, thoughts about worship and how it impacts each of us.
-Also, we’ve included here a recording of one of our morning worship times to give you an idea of what to expect when you visit.
+We worship through contemporary Christian songs carefully and prayerfully chosen to prepare each worshiper for God’s message through the teaching of His Word.

 On the first Sunday and third Wednesday of the month, we commemorate the broken body and shed blood of Jesus, and we celebrate their significance in our lives.
 We believe that communion is not necessary for salvation, but we acknowledge it as a practice of believers as commanded by Jesus.
 Our communion is open, which means any adult who has trusted in the finished work of Christ on the cross for the forgiveness of their own personal sins is welcome to join us.

 We consider it a privilege to care for your children while you attend services on Sunday or Wednesday.
 All of our workers are carefully screened and thoroughly trained to be sure we are providing the best possible care for your children.
 We strive to present God’s Word at their level of understanding in ways that are engaging and exciting for kids.
 See Kids @ CCG to learn more about how we minister to your children.